Clear Code Rules

 Put constants in the class that is responsible for it by business logic.

-Collect constant value sets into enums.
+Collect constant value sets into `enum`s.

-Separate business code and technical code
+<summary>Separate business code and technical code</summary>

 Hide technical details behind business logic.